 The report shows a swing from less than nine percent going mobile only in 2011 to some 20 percent in 2015.
 This is a significant number, but the factor that is of more interest to businesses is the demographic divide.20% of Internet users in 2015 were mobile-onlyClick To Tweet

 A number of patterns emerged, but the biggest single demographic factor was age.
 Surprisingly, given that there is a general conception that teens and millennials constitute the “smartphone generation,” it was found that older users were actually more comfortable with a mobile-only connection.

 Income was also found to be a significant factor – those earning less are more likely to get by on a mobile-only connection instead of spending more on an additional home connection.
-Most people now have a mobile phone, however, very few people purchase home computers now.
+Most people now have a mobile phone like samsung galaxy, however, very few people purchase home computers now.
 Laptops and desktop PCs are largely owned by people who run businesses, and those that do exist are often over five years old – whenever budgets are tight, people choose to upgrade to the latest iPhone rather than change their home computer.

 Those living in rural locations are also more likely to be mobile only than those living in cities.
 This is probably because many rural areas still have very poor Internet connectivity, with limited broadband speeds that are often no better than mobile internet.

 Issues relating to screen size and poorly optimised content are well-known, but for those relying on a mobile only connection, there are more basic and pragmatic obstacles, too.